jmbowes/sensecap-watcher-realtime/README.md

 # SenseCAP Watcher – OpenAI Realtime Demo

-Based of the openai-realtime software from the official repository https://github.com/Seeed-Studio/SenseCAP-Watcher-Firmware
+Based off the openai-realtime software from the official repository https://github.com/Seeed-Studio/SenseCAP-Watcher-Firmware

 This repository contains the ESP-IDF firmware that powers the **SenseCAP Watcher** demo unit shown in the OpenAI Realtime video.
 The app pairs the Watcher’s camera, microphone, dial, and speaker with OpenAI’s Realtime API to deliver hands-free multimodal assistance: